supermallhq/ios-interview/README.md

 ### App
 To pass the test, the app has to include the following:
-* Load the video (Big Buck Bunny) from your camera roll
+* Load the video (Big Buck Bunny) from your iPhone's camera roll
 * Compress the video to under 3MB without changing the resolution (1080p)
 * Upload the compressed video to GCS, AWS or another cloud storage provider
 * Once the upload is complete, display the video with a custom video player